Treatments for pelvic organ prolapse include:

 About London Women’s Centre – Prolapse Treatment Expert

-You can expect a team that specialises in pelvic floor disorders, performs further tests, and manages them to a tertiary level, including highly complex cases and those with previous surgery.
+We also offer a range of procedures carried out by our specialist urogynaecologist.
+You can expect a team that specialises in pelvic floor disorders, and manages them to a tertiary level, including highly complex cases and patiens who have had previous surgery.

-Our dedicated team is highly skilled in various women’s health issues, sexual difficulties and issues with fertility.
 We deliver patient-centred care supported by our values of collaboration, clinical excellence and availability when you need us.

 Mr Demetri Panayi – Pelvic Organ Prolapse Expert ✓